qureai/qureai.github.io/_posts/2017-7-5-semantic-segmentation-review-1.md

 *Explanation*:

 Approach of using dilated/atrous convolutions are not without downsides.
 Dilated convolutions are computationally expensive and take a lot of memory because they have to be applied on large number of high resolution feature maps.
 This hampers the computation of high-res predictions.
-[DeepLab's](#deeplab) predictions, for example are 1/8 of the original input.
+[DeepLab's](#deeplab) predictions, for example are 1/8th the size of original input.

 So, the paper proposes to use encoder-decoder architecture.
 Encoder part is ResNet-101 blocks.
 Decoder has RefineNet blocks which concatenate/fuse high resolution features from encoder and low resolution features from previous RefineNet block.